 It was interesting.
 The women were retaliating.
-To keep the story going, I asked: “And then?”
+I couldn’t let her stop now, so I asked: “And then?”

 “We understood what they meant.
 But it made marital life worse.
 We women decided to not give them any sex for months.”

-“Then, what….after six months, to rub it in, we got ‘Horn OK Please’ painted on our trucks…questioning them if their so called HORN was OK.”
+“Then, what we waited.
+And when we didn’t get any reply for six months, to rub it in, we got ‘Horn OK Please’ painted on our trucks…questioning them if their so called HORN was OK.”

 “Wow…did this help?
 The men would have got angry?”

 “Bullshit…they came back to us on all fours – not exactly all fours, but still.
-As an apology they got ‘we two ours two’ painted on their trucks.
-The day we saw this behind our husband’s trucks we knew that our husbands were back and wanted to raise a complete family with us.”
+As an apology they got ‘we two ours two’ painted on their trucks.”